 What is Saily and who is behind it

-Saily is the travel eSIM from Nord Security, the same company behind NordVPN.
-It was launched in 2024, has a very polished app, and covers over 200 destinations.
-Its main asset is its brand and integration with security features.
-PuraSim is an alternative focused on the Spanish-speaking traveler.
+Saily is Nord Security's travel eSIM, the same company behind NordVPN.
+Born in 2024, it has a polished app and coverage in over 200 destinations.
+Its main strengths are its brand and integration with security features.
+PuraSim is an alternative focused on the Spanish-speaking traveler, also with over 200 destinations in its catalog.

 Saily has an advantage in recognition: it comes from the NordVPN ecosystem, which many already use on their laptops.
 This gives it credibility and a well-designed app, with extras like ad blocking.
-Its coverage is around 218 destinations, so you'll hardly ever be without an option.
+Its coverage spans around 200 destinations, so you'll hardly be left without an option.

-PuraSim, on the other hand, starts from a different premise: that the Spanish-speaking traveler understands what they are buying, in their language, with round prices and no surprises.
+PuraSim, on the other hand, starts from a different premise: that the Spanish-speaking traveler understands what they are buying, in their own language, with straightforward prices and no surprises.
 It doesn't have a global cybersecurity brand behind it, but it does have an obsessive focus on the details that matter when you're in a foreign airport with 8% battery.
-If you want the basics, it helps to know what an eSIM is before comparing in depth.
-And if you're interested in the full picture, we have an analysis of Saily reviews and alternatives.
+If you want the basics before comparing in depth, it helps to know what a virtual eSIM is and how it works internally.

-Saily covers approximately 218 destinations with local plans (one country), regional plans (areas like Europe or Asia), and a global plan.
-PuraSim offers an equivalent catalog with popular destinations, regional plans, and global data allowances.
-In pure coverage, both cover the typical itineraries of the average traveler.
+Saily covers over 200 destinations with local plans (one country), regional plans (areas like Europe or Asia), and a global plan.
+PuraSim offers an equivalent catalog, also with over 200 destinations, including popular destinations, regional plans, and global data bundles.
+In pure coverage, both cover the usual itineraries of the average traveler.

 The difference is not so much in the number of flags as in how it fits your route.
-Saily boasts 218 destinations, and that sounds huge, but for most trips what matters is whether your specific country has a good local network and whether the regional plan includes ALL the countries on your itinerary, not just the main one.
+Saily boasts extensive coverage, and that sounds huge, but for most trips, what matters is whether your specific country has a good local network and whether the regional plan includes ALL the countries on your itinerary, not just the main one.

-A real example: for an Interrail trip through Central Europe, you'll be interested in a regional plan that covers Germany, the Czech Republic, Austria, and Hungary with the same data allowance.
-Both offer it, but check the fine print for each zone.
+A real example: for an Interrail trip through Central Europe, you'll want a regional plan that covers Germany, Czech Republic, Austria, and Hungary with the same data bundle.
+Both offer this, but check the fine print for each area.
 For a multi-country trip, a regional plan is usually much more cost-effective than buying country by country.
-Also check our guide to the best eSIM for travel in 2026.
+Also, see our comparison of regional eSIM vs. per-country eSIM before deciding how to allocate your data bundle.

 In terms of price, both operate in similar ranges but with nuances.
 Saily tends to offer plans with generous data and clear expiration dates; PuraSim opts for rounded prices and frequent promotions.
 As a reference, a local plan of a few GB for a week usually costs between 5 and 15 dollars depending on the destination.

-Prices change constantly, so use this table as an indicative range for 2026 and consult the operator's official website for the exact data before purchasing:
+Prices change constantly, so consider this table as an indicative range for 2026 and check the official operator's website for the exact price before buying:

 | Concept | Saily (NordVPN) | PuraSim |